• Skip to primary navigation

 I list this as step one instead of creating the designs because publishers are looking for specific things for each issue.
 Why waste your time designing a baby blanket only to find that they are looking for lacy scarves?
 Several designer groups on Ravelry post calls for submissions and this is a great place to start.

-Also, check out your favorite magazines.
-For example, if you go to the Interweave Crochet website and scroll down, you can find their “submissions” link near the bottom.
-From there they link to all the crafts and issues they are seeking submissions for.
+Also, check out your favorite magazines’ websites.
+You can usually find a submissions link on their homepage.
 There are also instructions for how to submit to them.
 Some places will ask you to send them an email to get the editorial calendar.
 Look around – you can find a LOT of places to submit your work!
 Don’t forget yarn companies!

 Step Two: Create amazing submissions